Are Dragons Warm-Blooded?

 Ruth never knew how unbearably warm a dragon blanket could be until she woke up covered in draclings.

 A cluster of innocent, angelic, beady eyes all peered up at her, begging for her adoration and forgiveness.
 Ruth fought back every nerve in her screaming to scoop up the tiny babies into one cozy hug.
 “Well?”
 Ruth said.
-“Why aren’t you in your nests?”
+“Why are you not in your nests?”

 Their cuteness having failed them, the draclings bolted.

 “Wait!”
 Ruth tumbled out of bed after them.
 “Sit!
 Stay!
 Heel!
-Don’t you dare go… wait…” She checked the pockets of her work skirt, which she had tossed lazily near her cot last night.
+Don’t you dare go…” She checked the pockets of her work skirt, which she had tossed lazily near her cot last night.
 “You ate my almonds?
 MY ALMONDS?!
-THAT’S TOO FAR! ” Bolting out into the hallway with nothing but her nightrobe, Ruth cried, “GET BACK HERE, YOU ADORABLE, CUDDLY, SCALEY ALMOND THEIVES!”
+THAT’S TOO FAR!”
+Bolting out into the hallway with nothing but her nightrobe, Ruth cried, “GET BACK HERE, YOU ADORABLE, CUDDLY, SCALEY ALMOND THEIVES!”

 Are Dragons Hot?
 (In The Literal Sense.
 It’s Not That Kind Of Post)